[Learn Korean E37] “-(으)ㄹ+noun”, “(으)ㄴ/는/(으)ㄹ 것 같다”

 For example, I can say

-My brother seems to get married next month.
+My brother seems to be getting married next month.

 The second homework is memorizing vocabulary.